-Sunrise O’Mahoney began working for Vancouver Watersheds Alliance in 2010 and has been the Executive Director since 2012.
+Sunrise began working for Watershed Alliance of SW WA in 2010 and has been the Executive Director since 2012.
 She has a BA in Public Affairs from WSU Vancouver.
 She is passionate about the environment and bringing people together to build awareness around the benefits of having a healthy natural environment.
-Sunrise brings her dedication and commitment of increasing community involvement and the environment to Vancouver Watersheds Alliance.
-One of her best moments is when she sees people of all ages outdoors working together in the community with people they did not know prior – planting trees, removing Ivy, painting environmental storm drain murals and more.
+Sunrise brings her dedication and commitment of increasing community involvement and the environment to the Watershed Alliance.
+One of her favorite moments is when she sees people of all ages outdoors working together in the community with people they did not know prior – planting trees, removing Ivy, painting environmental storm drain murals and more.

-Bethany has lived in the Portland/Vancouver area since 2010 and began working for Vancouver Watersheds Alliance in the fall of 2016.
+Bethany has lived in the Portland/Vancouver area since 2010 and began working for the Watershed Alliance in the fall of 2016.
 She enjoys connecting people to their natural world through stewardship activities like invasive species removal, tree planting, and environmental education.
 She graduated from Oregon State University with a B.S.
 Natural Resources and B.S.
-Education, which gave her the educational foundation for this work.
-Since then she has had a variety of work experience from being a park ranger at a lighthouse to educating homeowners about sustainable stormwater management and habitat restoration.
-Most recently she was the Director of Operations for the Wilderness International Youth Conservation Corps, a workforce readiness program for in Clackamas County, Oregon.
-She is excited to be using her skills and experiences together in this position at VWA.
+Education.
+Since then, she has had a variety of work experience from educating homeowners about sustainable stormwater management and habitat restoration to leading a Youth Conservation Corps workforce readiness program for youth in Clackamas County, Oregon.
+She is excited to be using her skills and experiences together in this position.

+Ted is currently working on low-income housing and regional transportation projects.
+He is an avid kayaker, hiker and skier and loves the outdoors.
 Ted served as Chief Assistant and City Attorney for the City of Vancouver for 25 years.
 Prior to that, he was in private practice in Seattle and Portland specializing in the areas of real estate and land use.
-He currently serves, or has served, on a number of non-profit boards in the Vancouver community including the Hough Foundation where he was chair from 2010-12, the Clark County Historical Society and the Council of Stewards for the Columbia Land Trust
+He currently serves, or has served, on a number of non-profit boards in the Vancouver community including the Hough Foundation where he was chair from 2010-12, the Clark County Historical Society and the Council of Stewards for the Columbia Land Trust.